Get E-Book

 dest

-This pattern is especially nice for objectMode pipelines where each chunk is a structured object:
+This style is especially useful for objectMode pipelines, where each chunk is a structured object -

 yield JSON.parse(line);